When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Experimental Results

 \subsection{Human-AI Team Performance}

 Next, we assess the impact of incentive mechanisms on overall human-AI team performance.
+As Shapiro-Wilk tests confirmed normality of the performance distributions across all three conditions, we apply the weighted t-tests introduced above.
 Our analysis reveals contrasting effects: the static and dynamic bonus treatments lead to opposite shifts in accuracy relative to the baseline.
-More specifically, participants in the static bonus condition achieved lower accuracy on average than those in the baseline group (\(\mu_{s} = 0.632\), \(\mu_{b} = 0.643\); \(t = -6.01\), \(p < 0.001\)).
-In contrast, participants in the dynamic bonus condition exhibited significantly higher accuracy than baseline (\(\mu_{d} = 0.653\); \(t = 5.04\), \(p < 0.001\)) (see \Cref{fig:hai_performance}).
+More specifically, participants in the static bonus condition achieved lower accuracy on average than those in the baseline group (\(\mu_{s} = 0.632\), \(\mu_{b} = 0.643\); \(t = -6.01\), \(p < 0.001\), \(d = -0.10\)).
+In contrast, participants in the dynamic bonus condition exhibited significantly higher accuracy than baseline (\(\mu_{d} = 0.653\); \(t = 5.04\), \(p < 0.001\), \(d = 0.09\)) (see \Cref{fig:hai_performance}).
+While these aggregate differences are modest, they mask important heterogeneity across instance types, as we detail below.

 \textbf{Targeted Accuracy Gains from Bonus Placement.} To further understand how bonus placement drives performance differences, we analyze instance-level accuracy within the dynamic treatment by comparing participant performance to the baseline on the \textit{same} instances.
-When bonuses are available in the dynamic condition (i.e., on instances where AI confidence is low), participants significantly outperform baseline counterparts (\(\mu_{d} = 0.537\), \(\mu_{b} = 0.524\); \(t = 2.83\), \(p = 0.009\)).
-In contrast, when no bonus is available, no significant difference is observed (\(\mu_{d} = 0.796\), \(\mu_{b} = 0.786\); \(t = 1.52\), \(p = 0.259\)).
+When bonuses are available in the dynamic condition, participants significantly outperform baseline counterparts (\(\mu_{d} = 0.537\), \(\mu_{b} = 0.524\); \(t = 2.83\), \(p = 0.009\), \(d = 0.07\)).
+In contrast, when no bonus is available, no significant difference is observed (\(\mu_{d} = 0.796\), \(\mu_{b} = 0.786\); \(t = 1.517\), \(p = 0.259\), \(d = 0.031\)).

 This pattern suggests that the observed performance gains are not due to a general motivational effect, such as participants trying harder throughout the tasks, but rather stem from the targeted placement of bonuses.
 If motivation alone were driving the improvements, we would expect accuracy gains even on non-bonus instances.
 Instead, the effects appear only where bonuses are present, indicating that the mechanism works by directing human effort to where it is most needed.